 14 CREATE A GUARANTEE

 Your potential clients have a lot of fears swirling around in their heads at the moment they’re making a buying decision.
 They’re thinking things like: Will I be wasting my money?
 Is this product/service going to work?
 Is there some kind of catch I’m not seeing?
 Will I feel like a fool for having tried this service?

 When your business stands behind what it offers with a solid guarantee, you calm these fears.

 Don’t be afraid to offer a guarantee that’s above and beyond what others offer.

-Offer a money back guarantee – scary!
-But if you are confident in what you do and the benefits you can provide your clients then this should be not be an issue to offer such a guarantee.
+Offer a money-back guarantee – scary!
+But if you are confident in what you do and the benefits you can provide your clients then this should not be an issue to offer such a guarantee.

 The primary question is: what can you do to absolutely assure your client if something goes wrong you won’t abandon them or pretend they never brought from you in the first place?
 One bad testimonial can become a very rotten egg – so get to the stink before it smells out your business!

 You need to consistently engage with your clients and potential clients – this is why interactive features such as videos and competitions on your website and social media channels are a good idea.